 The Swiss watchmaking brand will soon start selling its new flagship: the 2009 model year IWC Aquatimer Deep Two (refs.
-IW354701 & IW354702) diving watch.
+IW354701 & IW354702) diving tool.
 Being a direct descendant of the now discontinued GST Deep One instrument, the new watch also features a built-in mechanical depth meter: a complication that you will rarely find while searching for a luxury diver.

 Capable of measuring depths down to 50 meters, the device features two indicators: one (blue) for the actual depth and one (red) for the maximum depth reached by a diver.